 Vehicle-specific Factors

-• Battery type and capacity: The type and capacity of the battery in an electric car is one of the biggest factors that affects insurance rates.
-Batteries that are more expensive to replace will result in higher insurance premiums.
+- Battery type and capacity: The type and capacity of the battery in an electric car is one of the biggest factors that affects electric car insurance rates.
+Batteries that are more expensive to replace will result in higher electric car insurance premiums.
+Hybrid car insurance may have different battery-related costs since hybrid batteries are typically smaller than full EV batteries.

 Driver-related Factors